teddywing/clips/README.md

     $ bundle install
     $ rackup

-Use [Rerun](https://github.com/rerun/rerun) to auto-restart the server when the filesystem changes:
+Use [Shotgun](https://github.com/rtomayko/shotgun) to auto-restart the server when the filesystem changes:

-    $ rerun -- rackup
+    $ shotgun config.ru

 A great shell you can use is [Racksh](https://github.com/sickill/racksh).
 Start it and you can inspect the `Clip` model.